 How You Doing Honey Baby?

 It’s hard to imagine a time when Beyoncé wasn’t a one-name, larger-than-life superstar in her own right.
 Now, her infectious hits, iconic dance moves, irreplaceable vocals and Internet-breaking Instagram posts are ubiquitous parts of pop culture… but it wasn’t always that way.
+There may have even been a time when she was thinking about how to get more instagram followers for free, so that her posts could be seen by millions of people.
+But as the years have passed, this doesn’t seem to be much of a problem for her anymore.
 Yes, while today, any song that Beyoncé drops becomes a cultural moment whether its a radio hit or not… it wasn’t always that way.
 Beyoncé’s solo career actually kicked off with a rather, well, humble beginning.
 2002’s “Work It Out,” her debut solo single from the Austin Powers in Goldmember soundtrack, was released 15 years ago today.
 It premiered on AOL.com, because AOL was actually still a thing then (does that make anyone else feel old?).
 Anyway, “Work It Out” is a significant milestone in Beyoncé’s career for more than just the fact that it was her first solo single.

 When the ladies of Destiny’s Child embarked on their solo projects, they were designated by dictator daddy Mathew Knowles to make music in three very specific yet different lanes.
 The purpose of this was so that they would avoid direct competition, and try to garner some new fans for the group upon their return.
 Michelle Williams was regulated to making a Gospel album, Heart To Yours.
 Kelly Rowland took the task of doing Rock-tinged R&B (to quote their 2002 autobiography, she had “Lenny Kravitz ambitions”).
 And Beyoncé wanted to make 70s, Soul/Funk-inspired R&B.